vanviegen/webcentral/README.md

 6. **Static server.** In other cases, everything under `public/` in the project directory will be **served statically** as just a bunch of files.

 ### Reloading
-Node.js and Docker applications will be automatically shut down when...
+Applications will be automatically shut down when...
 1. The service has been inactive for 5 minutes.
 This period can be overridden or disabled using the `timeout` property in the `[reload]` section of the `webcentral.ini`.
 It indicates the time in seconds.
 Zero disables inactivity shutdown.
 2. When any of the files in the application directory change.
 By default, the following file patterns are excluded from this:
    - `data` (A file or directory with this name in the root of the project directory.)